 Another problem: By slowing the dissolving and absorption of aspirin, the enteric coating delays maximum pain relief by as long as three or four hours.
 The small print on the label of enteric-coated Bayer says this: "Because of its delayed action, this product will not provide fast relief of headaches or other symptoms needing immediate relief."
 But the labels on most enteric-coated generics do not say this.
 How many people would buy this aspirin if the ads said "slow relief" in large type?

 One more concern: The enteric coating may lessen the ability of aspirin to reduce the risk of heart attacks and strokes.
-A recent study published in Circulation suggests that those taking low-dose aspirin for heart health should avoid the enteric coating since it may reduce aspirin's ability to inhibit blood clotting.
+A study published in Circulation in 2013 suggested that those taking low-dose aspirin for heart health should avoid the enteric coating since it may reduce aspirin's ability to inhibit blood clotting.
 An older Irish study published in the journal Stroke found that the coating reduces the absorption and bioavailability of low-dose aspirin, and thus may be less effective in inhibiting clotting, especially in heavier people.
 In that study, a 75-milligram enteric tablet (the dose typically used in Europe, similar to the 81-milligram "baby" aspirin used here) was equal in effect to 50 milligrams of uncoated aspirin.
 Previous studies by this research team had similar findings.

 But don’t throw away your enteric low-dose aspirin yet.
 Other studies have concluded that enteric aspirin is effective at "thinning" the blood, perhaps even as effective as uncoated.
 In fact, a few of the major studies that showed that low-dose aspirin helps protect the heart used enteric.
 The problem is, there have been few studies comparing coated and uncoated aspirin, and they don’t always measure aspirin’s effect the same way.
 And the enteric coatings used by different aspirin makers may act differently.